 Different types of media are used to assist the delivery of course content in addition to the use of Moodle.
 Students can use Moodle to access course materials, engage in discussion forums with staff and students, complete activities and share resources in support of their independent study.
 Furthermore, the increase in technological equipment being used in the Animal Management Centre allows for more innovative approaches to learning.
-These resources include webcams, CCTV and video recording for remote behavioural observation.
-Students will also utilise various pieces of technology to assess and monitor welfare e.g. thermal imaging cameras.
-Students might also use 3D printing technology to create mazes for animal behaviour experiments at the Innovation Room at our Stoke Park campus.
+These resources include thermal imagine cameras, camera traps, drones, tracking devices, and webcams.